daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

 train_user$country_primary_language [is.na(train_user$country_primary_language)] <- "others"
 ```

-We will create a new variable that combine the primary language of a user and the primary language of a country destination to see if there's a link between the two.
+We will create a new variable that combines the primary language of a user and the primary language of a country destination to see if there's a link between the two.

 ``` r
 train_user$language_combo = as.factor(paste(train_user$language_full,"-", train_user$country_primary_language))
 ```

-Last but not least, the difference between date\_account\_created and date\_first\_booking is created as a new attribute to examine how long it will take someone to make a book after they signup.
+Last but not least, the difference between date\_account\_created and date\_first\_booking is created as a new attribute to examine how long it will take someone to make a booking after they first sign up.

 ``` r
 train_user$time_diff <- as.Date(train_user$date_first_booking,"%Y-%m-%d") - as.Date(train_user$date_account_created,"%Y-%m-%d")